 Primary Sector of Bhutan

 Bhutan’s primary sector heavily relies on agriculture due to its favorable climate and abundant natural resources.
-With 13.45% of the country’s land dedicated to agriculture, Bhutan produces a diverse range of products including milk, rice, root vegetables, potatoes, maize, oranges, areca nuts, chilies/peppers, pumpkins/squash, and bison milk.
+With approximately 13.45% of the country’s land dedicated to agriculture, Bhutan produces a diverse range of products including rice, root vegetables, potatoes, maize, oranges, areca nuts, chilies/peppers, pumpkins/squash, and dairy products.

-Despite agriculture contributing 16.2% to the GDP, its significance lies in the variety of crops and animal products that sustain the country’s agricultural sector.
+Agriculture, forestry, and fishing contribute approximately 15% to GDP (World Bank, 2023), employing a large share of the rural population.
 The sector’s resilience is evident through the production of staple foods and cash crops, showcasing the importance of agriculture in Bhutan’s economy.

 With a diverse geological landscape, the primary sector thrives on abundant natural resources.
-Timber, hydropower, gypsum, and calcium carbonate play a pivotal role in the economy, driving growth and sustainability.
+Timber, hydropower potential, gypsum, and calcium carbonate play a pivotal role in the economy, driving growth and sustainability.

 Secondary Sector of Bhutan